Alok Verma removed as CBI chief by selection panel

 Following the Supreme Court order, Verma had assumed office on Wednesday.
 Following this he had revoked most of the transfers done by the interim chief, Nageshwar Rao.
 The court in its order had said that Verma will not take any major policy decisions.

+Also Read Delhi HC to pronounce verdict tomorrow on Rakesh Asthana's plea to quash FIR against him

 It may be recalled that following a public spat with deputy CBI chief, Rakesh Asthana, the Centre had sent Verma on leave.
 The government had also sent Asthana on leave.
 Asthana on the other hand had challenged the investigation launched against him by the CBI on corruption charges.
-The Delhi HC has reserved order in the matter.
+The Delhi HC has reserved orders in the matter.